FailAcademy/learning/adp-vancouver/_slides/week-01/02-introducing-postgres2.md

 # Constraints in Detail

-Here is an example of a constrain we've added to a table in our Database:
+Here is an example of a **Constraint** we've added to a table in our Database:

 ```sql
 TEXT NOT NULL